cs-chan/Total-Text-Dataset/README.md

 # Total-Text-Dataset

+Updated on November 26, 2018 (Table ranking is included for reference.)

 Updated on August 24, 2018 (Newly added [annotation tool](https://github.com/cs-chan/Total-Text-Dataset/tree/master/Annotation_tools) folder.)

 Updated on May 15, 2018 (Added groundtruth in '.txt' format.)